fastlane/itc-api-docs/README.md

 - `302 Moved Temporarily`: Login successful
 - `200 OK`: Login unsucessful, wrong credentials

+If you get `200` and your credentials are correct, try deleting the cookies.

 ## List Apps

 List all your apps with the most basic app metadata: